 Tuition and fees at the University of Cincinnati are reviewed and set by the Board of Trustees each spring for the upcoming year.
-The Office of the Bursar is then responsible for assessing fees based on the appropriate factors.
-Students who have questions about their university bill can seek assistance via the One Stop Student Service Center.
+The Office of the Bursar is responsible for assessing fees based on the appropriate factors.
+Students who have questions about their university bill can seek assistance from their respective One Stop Student Service Office:

 In general, the following factors will affect a student’s tuition and fee assessment each term:

 - Offering College of the class section

 Some tuition amounts are set by college, others are determined by program level (undergraduate, graduate or professional) and still others are specific to the course of study itself.
-As well, some colleges or majors have individual fees that are assessed only to their students.
+Some colleges or majors have individual fees that are assessed only to their students.
 Details on college-specific fees can be found in the Fees by College link for any given tuition year in the navigation bar at the left.

 As a state of Ohio-supported institution, a student’s residency classification influences the fee assessment.
 More information on residency can be found through the Office of the Registrar.

-Finally, your class enrollment each term will influence your tuition and fee assessment.
+Class enrollment each term will influence the tuition and fee assessment.

-- Students enrolled full-time are charged at a flat rate based on their academic career, academic program, and academic plan (see the "Credit Hour Status" chart below) plus a per credit hour rate for any enrolled hours in overload status (overload means hours 19 and above).
+- Students enrolled full-time are charged at a flat rate based on their academic career, academic program, and academic plan (see the "Credit Hour Status" chart below) plus a per credit hour rate for any enrolled hours in overload status, which is typically 19 credit hours and above.
 Charges for hours in overload are subject to the refund policy.

-- Part-time students are charged on a per credit-hour basis (exception are noted).
+- Part-time students are charged on a per credit-hour basis (exceptions are noted).